StevanusAndika/StevanusAndika/README.md

 ## 💫 About Me:
 - 🔭 I'm a fresh graduate
-- 🌱 I’m currently learning JavaScript and PHP
+- 🌱 I'm currently learning JavaScript and PHP
-- 👯 I’m looking to collaborate as a web developer
+- 👯 I'm looking to collaborate as a web developer
-- 🤔 I’m looking to create responsive web designs and explore game development
+- 🤔 I'm looking to create responsive web designs and explore game development
 - 💬 Ask me about anything
 - 📫 How to reach me: **stevcomp58@gmail.com**